vchhajed/500kcal.fit-deliveries/README.md

 ## Features

-- Secure login for delivery personnel only
+- Secure login for delivery personnel only.
 - Real-time delivery list with customer details
 - Status tracking (Out for Delivery, Delivered)
 - Daily and monthly statistics dashboard